-Her Majesty's Revenue and Customs (HMRC) imposes a limit on the value of the tax-privileged pension benefits you can receive from any pensions you may have.
-This limit is in the form of the lifetime allowance.
+HM Revenue and Customs (HMRC) currently imposes a limit on the value of the tax-privileged pension benefits you can receive from any pensions you may have.
+This limit is in the form of the lifetime allowance but is expected be abolished from 6 April 2024.

-For the 2020/21 tax year the lifetime allowance is £1,073,100, but you can find the latest figure here www.gov.uk/tax-on-your-private-pension
+For the 2023/24 tax year the lifetime allowance is still £1,073,100.